MHP Research Summit 2026

 The MHP Research Summit is in-person.
 However, we aim to have at least one session live-streamed.
 More information about this option will be available before the event.

-A wide range of hotels and serviced apartments are available within walking distance of the venue, including budget, boutique, and University-run options — we recommend booking early.
+A wide range of hotels and serviced apartments are available in the city, including budget, boutique, and University-run options - we recommend booking early.

 Abstract Submission